 For those who weren’t particularly worried at the start of their trips, they felt that issues such as a lack of exercise, and also poor diet seemed to make them feel run down and impacted the periods of rest that they were able to take.

-There is great pressure to sleep when you are meant to when working watches, and this too can cause problems.
+There is great pressure to sleep when you are meant to be working watches, and this too can cause problems.
 Stressing about grabbing sleep when you know you have to be up in 4 hours can be detrimental to sleep, which leads to more problems.
 Seafarers reported that 6on-6off watches for sustained periods were particularly hard to cope with.

 Even in the normal demands of the ship seafarers reported feeling tired, but then when there were extra duties thrown in, such as cargo watches or mooring stations, then these compromised any notion of normal sleep patterns.
 Seafarers who worked on smaller vessels, particularly in the North Sea said that weather issues massively impacted their ability to sleep.
 You can imagine if a ship is bouncing around for days at a time, then this can have a real negative effect.